PegasusHT/Nft-marketplace/README.md

 blockchain_1  |   Gas used:            2519355 of 2519355
 blockchain_1  |   Block #2:            0x88943b510c56a9c6ff3cc6834de88dbf20a4a439b0cc18433c96f47951a35962
 ```
-This step also brings the app and database up as well.
+This step also brings up the backend server and database as well.

 2. <b>Important</b>: Once our blockchain in finished setting up and our system is up we now need to connect our Metamask Wallet to the local blockchain <br>
 According to the hardhat docs: <https://hardhat.org/metamask-issue.html>